|

 written several decades ago, when the profession to be "scripturally born again"

-was largely if not exclusively used in fundamentalist circles.
+was largely if not exclusively used in fundamental/evangelical circles.

 Accordingly, the exercise of discernment was conditioned upon a "scriptural"

 profession.
-Miles never intended to convey the idea that we can never tell
+It was never his intention to convey the idea that it was impossible

-who are true and false Christians.
+who are true Christians and who are imposters, e.g. 2 Corinthians 11:13-15.
 Today, the term "born again" has been

 prostituted and carries numerous meanings.
 Believers have both the right

-and the obligation to judge when the term is abused or the context is not
+and the obligation to discern (judge) when the term is abused or the context is not

 scriptural.
 Dan R. Smedra